These are resources for PICSA trainers to use, alongside the PICSA Manual, when training extension workers in PICSA.

 - Finally, PICSA uses participatory decision-making tools to combine these elements and help farmers to make informed decisions.

 - The principle of ‘Options by Context’ recognises that different farmers work in different contexts (such as climate, land, assets, ambitions, and attitudes to risk).
-They should therefore make decisions that work best for their individual households.
+They should therefore make decisions that work best for their individual contexts.